goatfi/.github/profile/README.md

 ### Goat Protocol GitHub

 Welcome to the Goat Protocol GitHub!
-This is the place where you'll find all Goat Protocol's related codebases.
+This is the place where you'll find all Goat Protocol's public codebases.

 ---